Torreskai0722/FEAD/IFM/README.md

-This folder contains the codes, logs, and report of the manually collected dataset.
+This folder contains the code for fuel rate prediction on the IFM dataset.